- Article

 Why do I need a business bank account?

-You’ll need a business bank account if you are a UK limited company registered with Companies House.
-This is because a limited company is a separate legal entity from the business owners and financially independent of them.
+You’ll need a business bank account if you’re a UK limited company registered with Companies House, because a limited company is a separate legal entity and its finances must stay independent from the owners’.

 Who can open a business bank account?